Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 One typical example of such a system is the double-kicked quantum rotor \cite{FTP3}.
 For a periodically quenched Hamiltonian in the form of

 where $T=T_{1}+T_{2}$, we can also directly obtain the corresponding Floquet operator from $t=\ell T-0^{+}$ to $t=(\ell+1)T-0^{+}$ as

-The discrete time quantum walk can be viewed as one example of such a periodically quenched system \cite{FloRev04}.
+The discrete-time quantum walk can be viewed as one example of such a periodically quenched system \cite{FloRev04}.
 Time-periodic quenches are also frequently implemented in the study of discrete time crystals \cite{DTC1,DTC2,DTC3}.
+When $[{\hat H}_1,{\hat H}_2]\neq0$, the quenches (or kicks) may effectively generate long-range coupling in the system according to the Baker-Campbell-Hausdorff formula, leading to Floquet phases with large topological invariants and many boundary states.
+This point will be explicitly demonstrated by the examples discussed in Sec.~\ref{sec:Res}.

 For a continuously driven system, the solution of the Floquet eigenvalue equation may also be obtained approximately in terms of the frequency (Sambe) space formalism \cite{SambeSpace1,SambeSpace2,SambeSpace3}.
-Inserting the Floquet state in Eq. (\ref{eq:FloStat1}) into the Schr\"odinger equation (\ref{eq:Seq}) and reorganizing the terms, we find
+Inserting the Floquet state in Eq.~(\ref{eq:FloStat1}) into the Schr\"odinger equation (\ref{eq:Seq}) and reorganizing the terms, we find

 Using the Fourier expansion of $\hat{H}(t)$ and $|u_{\varepsilon}(t)\rangle=\sum_{n}e^{-i\omega_{n}t}|u_{\varepsilon}(\omega_{n})\rangle$, we further obtain